1961 East Fife by-election: Result

 Gilmour was elected with a reduced but still large majority, with nearly 50% of the votes.

 Gilmour was re-elected at the 1964 general election, with an increased majority over Smith, and held the seat until he stepped down at the 1979 general election.
-Smith would eventually be elected as Leader of the Labour Party 31 years later, after the resignation of Neil Kinnock.
+Smith would eventually be elected as Leader of the Labour Party 31 years later, following the resignation of Neil Kinnock.